ivan-hc/AM/README.md

 However, if you want to set /usr/local/share as your directory and customize "AM" to keep your configurations intact, just follow my instructions [here](https://github.com/ivan-hc/AM-Application-Manager/issues/86).

 ## Proceeding
+"AM" is ment to be installed at system level to manage apps using `sudo` privileges.
 To install "AM" quickly, just copy/paste the following command:

     wget https://raw.githubusercontent.com/ivan-hc/AM-application-manager/main/INSTALL && chmod a+x ./INSTALL && sudo ./INSTALL